 1 The sensors are electrically operable within this range.
 Actual performance may vary.

-2 Response time of unsoldered, brand-new sensors extracted from the sensors' resistance change in response to a 0.6-60 ppm step of EtOH and a 0.5-15 ppm step of b-VOC at 20 °C, 50% r.H. and atmospheric pressure.
+2 Response time of unsoldered, brand-new sensors after initial stabilization extracted from the sensors' resistance change in response to a 0.5-15 ppm step of b-VOC at 20 °C, 50% r.H. and atmospheric pressure.